Romaoplays/de_contexter/README.md

-Contexter
+De Contexter
 ======

-Gets a phrase in context based on a given word
+Gets a german phrase in context based on a given word